RandomModderJDK/proxy_selector/example/README.md

-# proxy_example
+# proxy_selector_example

-Demonstrates how to use the proxy plugin.
+Demonstrates how to use the proxy_selector plugin.

 ## Getting Started